 They say two heads are better than one, and that’s usually true.
-In today’s article you’ll learn how to leveraging online collaboration for building a website amidst COVID-19.
+In today’s article, you’ll learn how to leveraging online collaboration for building a website amidst COVID-19.
 An excellent website needs to incorporate both UX and UI design, it needs an expert developer and designer, and it requires people to test its usability.
-Although it’s possible to do all those things alone if you have the technical knowhow.
+However, it’s possible to do all those things alone if you have the technical know-how.
 You will be limiting your design options.
 Collaborating with others can make your website building process run more quickly and smoothly, and it can open you up to new ideas.

 Leveraging Online Collaboration

 Web designers need to also think of new ways to make websites appeal to users amidst the COVID-19 pandemic and lockdowns.
 For instance, you could include content that informs your customers that you’re upfront about your fees.
 And you could make the customer journey easier by introducing elements like your returns policy and a live chat feature.
 To come up with other ideas: collaborate!

 Building a Website Amidst COVID-19: The Advantages of Virtual Meetings

 With video chat and conferences, it has never been easier to collaborate with others.
 However, when collaborating, you must make use of technology that provides you with face-to-face time.
 Although text messaging is a fantastic way of keeping in touch with your collaborator, you also need to spend time getting to know him or her.
 That can only be accomplished by looking at him or her in the eye.